mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

    group by [Sales_Year]

 - ## Monthly number of Sales in each year
-  Query Purpose: This query analyzes sales trends on a monthly basis within each year.
+  Query Purpose: This query analyzes sales trends on a monthly basis in each year.
 It groups the data by both Sales_Year and Sales_Month, showing how sales numbers change throughout the year.
 - ```sql
         Select [Sales_Year],[Sales_Month],
         count ( [Artist]) as "Quantity of Paintings"